Brunus75/memento/bookmarks.md

 * Infographie : 8 conseils pour un article parfait en SEO : https://www.abondance.com/20200605-42941-infographie-8-conseils-pour-un-article-parfait-en-seo.html
 * Comment choisir les mots clés pour son référencement naturel ? : https://www.ideveloppement.fr/expertises/agence-seo-bordeaux/choisir-les-mots-cles-pour-son-referencement.html
 * 23 SEO Tips All Web Designers Should Know in 2020 : https://the-webdesigner.co/seo-for-web-designers/
+* A website to edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter, and more : https://metatags.io/

 ## :bulb: ORGANISATION